Special Needs Trust Attorneys in Northern Virginia

 ELEMENTS OF A SPECIAL NEEDS TRUST

-Regardless of whether the special needs trust is a third-party trust or a self-settled trust, there are certain elements that must be included in the trust.
+Regardless of whether the special needs trust is a third-party trust or a self-settled trust, there are certain elements that must be included in the trust in order to make sure things aren’t left intestate.
 A special needs trust is established by a trust agreement.
 There is a grantor or settlor, the person who establishes the trust, a beneficiary, the disabled beneficiary, and a trustee, the person who administers and manages the trust.
+Our attorneys can also help with other types of trusts, including constructive and resulting trusts, as well as even pet trusts.

 The trust agreement must clearly show the following: